How to Clean a Fabric Couch

 Before You Start

-Always check any cleaning solution you’re using in an inconspicuous area first.
-Scrub a small area with a white cloth and cleaning solution.
+It’s a good idea to spot test any cleaning solution you’re using in an inconspicuous hidden area first.
+Scrub a small area in a circular motion with a clean cloth and the above water-based cleaner solution.
 If color from the couch shows up on the cloth, don’t use the cleaning solution on your couch.

 Check your couch manufacturer’s instructions for cleaning guidelines on the label.